-All children have a right to be kept safe regardless of age, disability, gender, gender identity, race, religion or belief or sexual orientation.

-That some children are more vulnerable because of special educational needs or being from minority ethnic groups, as they may face barriers with communication or discrimination.
+We recognise that all children have a right to be kept safe regardless of age, disability, gender, gender identity, race, religion or belief or sexual orientation, and that some children are more vulnerable because of special educational needs or being from minority ethnic groups, as they may face barriers with communication or discrimination.

-Our Designated Safeguarding Lead is:
+Our Designated Safeguarding Lead (DSL) is:

-- Name: Laura Adams
+- Name: Ian Frankish

-- Email: ladams@tutordoctor.co.uk
+- Email: ifrankish@tutordoctor.co.uk

-- Phone number: 07870 573904
+- Telephone: 07868136507

-Tutor Doctors Safeguarding Policy adheres to the following legislation and guidance: Children Act 1989 Children Act 2004 Working Together to Safeguard Children (2018) Keeping Children Safe in Education (2021)
+Tutor Doctor's Safeguarding Policy adheres to the following legislation and guidance:

+- Children Act 1989

+- Children Act 2004

+- Working Together to Safeguard Children (2018)

+- Keeping Children Safe in Education (2022)

-This policy applies to all Tutor Doctor staff, contractors and volunteers including those with child facing roles or access to information concerning children or working with vulnerable adults.
+This policy applies to all Tutor Doctor staff, contractors and volunteers including those with child facing roles or access to information concerning children.
 Children are defined as being everyone under the age of 18.